OctoPrint/plugins.octoprint.org/_plugins/webhooks.md

 ---

+# *NOTE: this plugin has been abandoned by the original creator and adopted here by a new maintainer*

+For now, the below is preserved as the former README (except for a change to the setup URL)

 # OctoPrint-Webhooks

 This allows you to send a webhook (a.k.a.
 API Request) to any URL when certain events happen on OctoPrint such as when